jwodder/doapi/FUTURE.md

 - Give the `show` commands an `--ignore` option for skipping objects that don't exist?

-### Internals

-- When not all objects of a type have been cached, labels that are valid IDs (or fingerprints or potential slugs) should not cause everything to be fetched (but the result should still be cached)

 - Give all commands that either have `--wait` (except 'new') or are 'wait' an option for dumping the manipulated objects instead of the completed actions
     - Because fetching objects while an action is still in progress on them